hideyukiinada/transfer-learning/readme.md

 If the bottleneck layer is a plain-vanilla neural network layer (aka dense layer or a fully connected layer), then there is a matrix and a set of weights to be added as biases.
 So you will be training these two unless you decide to add something extra.
 In the diagram above, a green box with "Mat" indicates this matrix.
 Biases are not shown in the diagram.

 So in summary what you need is:
-1. A model with pretrained weights
+1. A model with pre-trained weights
 1. A new layer with a matrix and biases to classify your images

-For the first one, the good news is that the TensorFlow team has made various pretrained models available for this on their website called TensorFlow Hub.
+For the first one, the good news is that the TensorFlow team has made various pre-trained models available for this on their website called TensorFlow Hub.

 For the second one, they also made a script called "retrain.py" available to automate the creation and training of this new layer.
-This script also automatically downloads the pretrained weights to your computer, so pretty much what you need to do is just the following two steps:
+This script also automatically downloads the pre-trained weights to your computer, so pretty much what you need to do is just the following two steps:

 1) Set up a dataset with images on your file system
 2) Run retrain.py